KingJacM/eva-unit-01-theme/README.md

 # README

-An improved version of EVA 01 theme, better on the eyes and more accurate color combination
+An improved version of EVA 01 theme, better on the eyes and more accurate color combination.

 Version 1:
 <img src="demo.png">